A Pseudoline Counterexample to the Strong Dirac Conjecture: Introduction

-Section \ref{sec:strongDirac} focuses on the Strong Dirac conjecture.
+For straight lines, the constant in Theorem \ref{thm:weakDirac} can be taken to be $1/37$, as shown in \cite{payne2012progress}.
+The proof in \cite{payne2012progress} relies on Hirzebruch's inequality \cite{hirzebruch1986singularities}, an algebraic result not known to hold for pseudolines.

 Traditionally, the Strong Dirac conjecture has been studied from the perspective of point sets.
-In this setting, the conjecture is that any set of $n$ points includes a point incident to $n/2 - c$ lines spanned by the point set.
-There are symmetries inherent in known extremal examples, that are easier to see in the dual setting.
-We initially review previous results from the dual perspective used in this paper.
+In that setting, the conjecture is that any set of $n$ points includes a point incident to $n/2 - c$ lines spanned by the point set.
+However, there are symmetries inherent in known extremal examples that are easier to see in the context of line arrangements.
+We briefly review these examples in Section \ref{sec:strongDirac}.

 In Section \ref{sec:wedges}, we describe a technique of visualizing line and pseudoline arrangements with dihedral symmetry by presenting only a single wedge, which can be used to reconstruct the entire arrangement.
-This method was introduced by Eppstein, on his blog \cite{Epp05}, and further developed by Berman in an investigation of simplicial pseudoline arrangements \cite{Ber08}.
+This method was introduced by Eppstein on his blog \cite{Epp05}, and further developed by Berman in an investigation of simplicial pseudoline arrangements \cite{Ber08}.

 In Section \ref{sec:counterexample}, we present an infinite family of arrangements of pseudolines, such that an arrangement of $n$ pseudolines from this family has no member incident to more than $4n/9 - 10/9$ vertices of the arrangement.
-The family of pseudolines presented was previously studied by Berman \cite{Ber08}, in the context of simplicial arrangements.
+The family of pseudolines presented here was previously studied by Berman \cite{Ber08}, in the context of simplicial arrangements.
 This is the first time an infinite family of pseudolines has been demonstrated to violate the conclusion of the Strong Dirac conjecture.

-Section \ref{sec:weakDirac} focuses on showing that the relationship between incidence bounds and lower bounds on the maximum number of intersection points on any line carries over to other types of arrangements.
-This relationship was used by both Beck \cite{Beck83} and by Szmer\'edi and Trotter \cite{ST83} to prove the Weak Dirac.
-Szemer\'edi and Trotter proved an asymptotically tight lower bound on the number of incidences between a set of points and lines in the plane.